Bonding Theories | General Chemistry 1

 Valence Bond Theory

-Lewis structures and VSEPR theory are used to predict molecular geometry do not provide any information about bond formation.
-There are 2 bonding theories in chemistry:
+Lewis structures and VSEPR theory, while useful for predicting molecular geometry, do not provide any information about bond formation.
+In chemistry, two primary bonding theories describe how atoms form bonds:

-• Molecular orbital theory: quantum mechanical treatment of bonding describing the electronic structure of molecules
+- Molecular Orbital Theory: A quantum mechanical treatment of bonding that describes the electronic structure of molecules.

 Valence bond theory:

 Atoms share valence electrons when an incompletely filled atomic orbital (AO) of one atom overlaps with an atomic orbital of another atom.
-A bond forms when the resulting molecule has lower energy than the original free atoms
+A bond forms when the resulting molecule has lower energy than the original free atoms.
+The strength of the bond is determined by the extent of orbital overlap; greater overlap results in a stronger bond.

 Hybrid Orbitals